Pur3-MAlice/stardew-memory-game/README.md

 ## **Planning**
 ### **Target Audiences:**
 * Adults who enjoy playing the sub genre of video games called “cosy games” but don’t want anything too mentally taxing.
 * Fans of the Stardew Valley.
-Which Is A Cult Cosy Game With A Large Player Base.
+Which is a cult cosy game with a large player base.
 * Casual Gamers who would like to spend time away from their main game and spend some time on a semi-concentrated task.
 * Fans of nostalgic kids cards games like Snap or Uno.
 ### **User Stories:**
 * I as a user, want to be able to play a cute/nosalgic game with the ability to go to harder levels.
 * I as a user, want to be able to track the progress of each round in some way.
 * I as a user, want to be able to find explanation of the game rules and how to play.
-* As a user, I want to be able to navigate my way to resources.
+* As a user, I want to be able to navigate the site.
 * As a user, I want to learn more about the inspiration game (Stardew Valley) and possibly find links to more infomation.
 ### **Aims:**
 * To provide a cute and nostalgic memory game.